Why I built RealAfford

 Every calculator I found told me what the bank would approve me for.
 But approval isn't the same as affordability.
 Banks don't care if you can still afford groceries, grow your savings, or go on vacation.
 They just want to know if you'll make your payments.

-So I built one.
+So I built them.

 We use take-home pay, not gross income